ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 My research deals with different topics of pure and applied mathematics, touching the broad fields of analysis, ergodic theory and dynamical systems.
+Moreover, I enjoy teaching and have taught Mathematics courses for undergraduates.

-I was a postdoctoral researcher at the <a href="https://www.uni-muenster.de/AMM/en/" target="_blank">Institute for Analysis and Numerics</a> of the <a href="https://www.uni-muenster.de/en/" target="_blank">University of Münster</a> and obtained my PhD (Dr. rer. nat.) in Mathematics at the <a href="https://www.uni-bremen.de/en/" target="_blank">University of Bremen</a>.
-Moreover, I have taught Mathematics courses for undergraduates.
+I was a postdoctoral researcher at the <a href="https://www.uni-muenster.de/AMM/en/" target="_blank">Institute for Analysis and Numerics</a> of the <a href="https://www.uni-muenster.de/en/" target="_blank">University of Münster</a> supervised by Prof. Dr. M. Pirner.

+I obtained my PhD (Dr. rer. nat.) in Mathematics at the <a href="https://www.uni-bremen.de/en/" target="_blank">University of Bremen</a> under the supervision of Prof. Dr. J. Rademacher and Prof. Dr. M. Keßeböhmer.